qaul/qaul.net/doc/Android_Devices.md

     wpa_supplicant.
 * qaul.net needs ARM and Android > 2.3 Gingerbread
   (due to before unsupported pthread functions in pjsip).
-* The Android device needs to be rooted.

 Device Compatibility List